perpetual-protocol/perp-docs/docs/Interfaces/ICollateralManager.md

 | Name                           | Type          | Description                                                                  |
 | :----------------------------- | :------------ | :--------------------------------------------------------------------------- |
 |`debtThreshold`| uint256 | debt threshold
-    eve
 ### CollateralValueDustChanged
 ```solidity
   event CollateralValueDustChanged(
     uint256 collateralValueDust
   )
 ```
-ice Emitted when owner init or update the collateral value dust,
+Emitted when owner init or update the collateral value dust,
 		if a trader’s debt value falls below this dust threshold, the liquidator will ignore the liquidationRatio.